When you’re looking for experienced Kildare tree surgeon, look no further than Good Fellers Tree Services.

 Low branches: eliminate branches that are low and are vulnerable to damage (i.e. by an impact).
 You can also get rid of low branches for visual functions.

 Keep soil healthy.

-Plant grass or some type of ground cover.
-Dead plant product will decay in the ground and enrich the soil.
-Make sure your plants can flourish in the shade and that their roots don’t take on the tree.
+- Plant lawn or some kind of ground cover.
+Dead plant material will decay in the ground and enhance the soil.
+Make certain your plants can prosper in the shade and that their roots don’t take on the tree.